virer/viriumd/docs/README.md

 ## 📚 Looking for the CSI Driver?

-Please check the content of [Virium CSI Driver Controller](https://github.com/virer/virium-csi-drv-controller) repository for the CSI Driver documentation.
-Also, you may find the [Helm charts here](https://github.com/virer/virium-helm-repo/tree/main)
+Please check the content of [Virium CSI Driver Controller](https://github.com/virer/virium-csi-drv-controller) repository for the CSI Driver documentation and instruction for the Helm Charts.